abeaumont/icfpc2017/TASKS.md

 * MCTS
 * Greedy rules based on how valuable each river is.
 Probably doomed unless we come up with clever rules.
+* tit for tat: try a symmetric strategy (nim-like)